zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 It has the root-hash

 If someone can demonstrate an alternative way to close this layer that results in a higher priority height, then we can know that this potential_winner did not win.

-4) sortition waivers

-id is generated from the sortition ID and pubkey of who is giving up control.

-* signature
-* sortition chain ID
-* pubkey of who is giving up control

-this is stored to prevent an attacker from re-spamming the same sortition evidence tx after we repeatedly show that this potential winner had given up control.